 6. Incense and Candles

-For fire and safety reasons candles or incense must not be burnt in the dwelling.
+For fire and safety reasons never leave burning candles or incense burning unattended.

 Mould and mildew can be hazardous for your health by causing allergies and illness.

-- Keep pots covered on the stove and always use the extractor fan.
+Keep pots covered on the stove - always use the extractor fan.

 To remove mildew:

 - Use 1 part bleach to 4 parts water.
 (One tablespoon of bleach in one full cup warm water).

 - Wear gloves, wipe off and let stand for five to ten minutes.